 Make grilled zucchini with the summer squash that misses your initial inspection.
 The best zucchini for the barbeque grill is 11 to 14 inches long.
 I prefer Romanesco Zucchini for this recipe.
 I think the flesh is firmer, less watery than Black Beauty Zucchini, the standard variety grown for market.
-This one grows well in my colder zone 3, short season garden and keeps producing till frost kills the vines.
+This one grows well in my colder zone 3, short-season garden and keeps producing till frost kills the vines.
 When sliced for grilled zucchini the rounds have decorative scallop edges.
 But any summer squash or even immature pumpkins will work in this recipe.
 We tried this recipe with immature Rouge Vif D’ Etampes pumpkins and it was just as nice, although not as pretty as the scalloped edges of Romanesco Zucchini.

 The marinade, like a salad dressing, should be 2 parts extra virgin olive oil and 1 part acid, like balsamic vinegar, lemon, or lime juice.
-When using citrus juices, add the zest as well for extra richness of flavor.
+When using citrus juices, add the zest as well for the extra richness of flavour.
 Add garlic, herbs. and spices according to your taste or the abundance of your herb garden.

 Why extra virgin olive oil?

-Extra virgin olive oil is rich in flavonoids and polyphenols, the antioxidants that fight free radical damage, improve your heart health, stablize your blood sugar, and fight cancer.
+Extra virgin olive oil is rich in flavonoids and polyphenols, the antioxidants that fight free radical damage, improve your heart health, stabilize your blood sugar, and fight cancer.
 It is a stable oil that doesn’t go rancid easily, due to the high levels of antioxidants and polyphenols in the oil.
 Quality EVOO is stable at high temperatures.
 Unlike other liquid oils, it is safe for grilling and frying.
 (I use Galilee Green Extra Virgin Olive Oil in this recipe.
 Galilee Green Extra Virgin Olive Oil comes directly from the growers in Northern Israel.
-It is made from a blend of olive varieties that give it a fruity, mild flavor with only a slight bitterness.
+It is made from a blend of olive varieties that give it a fruity, mild flavour with only a slight bitterness.
 I buy it by subscription.)

 While coconut oil is also safe at high temperatures and boasts a long storage life, coconut oil is not liquid at room temperature, so is useless as a marinade.

 Other oils that say they are safe at cooking temperatures like grape seed oil or canola oil, will break down at the high temperatures of the barbeque grill.
-With their high iodine numbers, these oils are not shelf stable and need chemical treatments to prevent or mask rancidity.
+With their high iodine numbers, these oils are not shelf-stable and need chemical treatments to prevent or mask rancidity.
 Avoid using them in any food application.
 They lack the health benefits of EVOO and may even be dangerous to consume regularly.
 I won’t bring them into my kitchen.

-Extra virgin olive oil is the best oil to use for salad dressings, marinades, and quick stir fries.
+Extra virgin olive oil is the best oil to use for salad dressings, marinades, and quick stir-fries.

 You can easily create your own marinade by using 1 part olive oil and 1/2 part acid, plus salt and fresh herbs.
 Use what you have from the garden and let your imagination loose.Print